How students heading to university can save some cash and budget wisely

 Look out for student discounts and passes on activities which could help you cut the costs.

-Choosing which bank or building society to have your student account with is also an important decision.
+Choosing the bank or building society to have your student account with is also an important decision.

 Financial information website Moneyfactscompare.co.uk, which has been analysing what’s available, says HSBC UK and Nationwide Building Society offer interest-free overdrafts of up to £3,000 by students’ third year.